 It all begins just outside Flagstaff AZ, just 7 miles east on Interstate 40 and another 3 miles on a spur road to the canyon rim.
 Roam around the Walnut Canyon Visitor’s Center and small museum of artifacts.
 Enjoy a relaxing picnic either before or after your tour.

 Groups of Sinagua also settled in the Sunset Crater area and the Wupatki Pueblo which are both located within a short drive from Flagstaff and Walnut Canyon.
-Silver Spur is presently designing mini-tours that will include tours to Walnut Canyon, Sunset Crater and Wupatki Pueblo that will originate in both Sedona and Flagstaff, Arizona.
+Silver Spur is predently designing mini-tours that will include tours to Walnut Canyon, Sunset Crater and Wupatki Pueblo that will originate in both Sedona and Flagstaf, Arizona.